 After his luxury hotel was complete, John Weatherford built the Majestic Opera House, which opened in 1911.
 When it burned down in 1915, Weatherford was not to be deterred and rebuilt his theater, this time calling it the Orpheum, which continues to stand today.

 In the early part of the 20th century, watercolor artist Thomas Moran spent many nights at the Weatherford hotel while he completed his sketches of western landscapes.
 These works of art were partially responsible for moving Congress to preserve such places as the Grand Canyon and Yellowstone as National Parks.

-Over the years this historic building served a number of purposes, including Flagstaff’s first telephone exchange company, a number of restaurants, a theater, a radio station, and a billiard hall.
+Over the years, this historic building served several purposes, including Flagstaff’s first telephone exchange company, restaurants, a theater, a radio station, and a billiard hall.
 Today, it has been fully restored and again caters to Flagstaff travelers.

 Along with its rich history, the Hotel Weatherford is also said to be called home to a couple of resident ghosts.
 The Zane Grey Ballroom, complete with its stained glass windows and antique Brunswick bar from Tombstone, is where at least one of Weatherford’s ghosts is said to most often appear.
 In this beautiful ballroom, the ghostly woman has often been spied floating across the room.
 On other occasions, she is said to dart from one side of the room to the other.
 Other phenomena in the ballroom include the light over the pool table that seemingly sways of its own accord and the sounds of whispers and voices coming from an otherwise empty bar.